TUESDAY MORNINGS WERE COSTING £3,400. HE FINALLY SAW WHY.

 On his energy dashboard, he spotted a pattern:

-• It wasn’t just one week — it happened every Tuesday, in only one building
+It was not just one week.
+It happened every Tuesday, in only one building.

-Rob zoomed in, tagged the event, and looked at equipment-level detail (his HVAC was sub-metered).
+Rob zoomed in, tagged the event, and looked at equipment-level detail.
+His HVAC was sub-metered, so he could trace the spike back to a specific system.

-→ A legacy air handling unit set to an old auto-start program, only running Tuesdays due to a calendar glitch in the building’s BMS.
+A legacy air handling unit was set to an old auto-start program, only running on Tuesdays due to a calendar glitch in the building’s BMS.

 “The tech made it obvious.
 It’s not that I didn’t care before.
 I just didn’t have time to spot things like this.
 Now I do.”

 Small anomalies like this often go unnoticed, and they add up.
-Monitor Hut helps you see what’s really happening, so you can fix problems before they become patterns.
+Monitor Hut helps you see what is really happening, so you can fix problems before they become patterns.